g-clouds/ANS/backend/README.md

 As of the current version, it exposes a single, tested endpoint for agent registration:

 *   `POST /register`: Allows a new agent to register with the network by submitting a cryptographically signed payload.
+*   `GET /lookup`: Allows for querying the network for registered agents.                                                                                                        │
+*   `POST /verify`: Allows for programmatic verification of agent claims.                                                                                                        │

 ## Running the Service